danlopz7/GeoQuiz/README.md

 # GeoQuiz
-This is an app that tests your knowledge on geography, enjoy it
+This is an app that tests your knowledge on geography.